Detecting Structural Shifts in Multivariate Hawkes Processes with Fr\'echet Statistics: Multivariate Hawkes Process

 Note that if $H$ has a spectral radius $\rho$ strictly smaller than 1, $N(t)$ has asymptotically stationary increments, and $\lambda(t)$ is asymptotically stationary \cite{hawkes1971spectra}.
 Consequently, $R = (I_d - H)^{-1}$ can be defined.

-The first three integrated cumulants of a multivariate Hawkes process can be used to estimate the mean intensity, integrated covariance density matrix, and skewness of the process.
-T by equations (\ref{eq: Lambda_i}), (\ref{eq: C_ij}), and (\ref{eq: K_ijk}), respectively.
-Due to the process's stationarity, these relationships are given by \cite{achab2017uncovering}:
+The first three integrated cumulants of a multivariate Hawkes process can be used to estimate the mean intensity, integrated covariance density matrix, and skewness of the process by equations.
 Specifically, the mean intensity $\Lambda_i$ and the integrated covariance density matrix $C_{ij}$ can be expressed as linear combinations of the vector of background intensities $\mu$ and the matrix $R_{ij}$, while the skewness $K_{ijk}$ can be expressed as a polynomial in $R_{ij}$ and $C_{ij}$ \cite{achab2017uncovering}:

-The estimation procedure assumes that truncating the integration from $(-\infty, +\infty)$ to $[-W, W]$ in (\ref{eq: C_ij}) and (\ref{eq: K_ijk}) introduces only a small error.
-Given a realization of a stationary Hawkes process $N(t), t\in [0, T]$, where $Z_i$ represents the set of events corresponding to subject $i$, the estimators for the three cumulants (\ref{eq: Lambda_i}), (\ref{eq: C_ij}), and (\ref{eq: K_ijk}) can be obtained under this assumption:
+The estimation procedure assumes that truncating the integration from $(-\infty, +\infty)$ to $[-W, W]$ introduces only a small error.
+Given a realization of a stationary Hawkes process $N(t), t\in [0, T]$, where $Z_i$ represents the set of events corresponding to subject $i$, the estimators for the cumulants can be obtained under this assumption:

 Since the covariance $C$ provides fewer independent coefficients than the kernel matrix $H$, the NPHC algorithm focuses on a subset of $m^2$ third-order cumulant coefficients $K_{iij}$, namely $K^c=\{K_{iij}\}_{1\leq i,j \leq m}$.
 Specifically, the estimator of $R$, denoted $\hat{R}$, is obtained by minimizing the Frobenius norm of two differences: